d2l-ai/d2l-en/chapter_optimization/lr-scheduler.md

 ## Schedulers

 One way of adjusting the learning rate is to set it explicitly at each step.
 This is conveniently achieved by the `set_learning_rate` method.
-We could ajust it downward after every epoch (or even after every minibatch), e.g. in a dynamic manner in response to how optimization is progressing.
+We could adjust it downward after every epoch (or even after every minibatch), e.g. in a dynamic manner in response to how optimization is progressing.

 ```{.python .input}
 trainer.set_learning_rate(0.1)
 print('Learning rate is now %.2f' % trainer.learning_rate)
 ```

 More generally we want to define a scheduler.
 When invoked with the number of updates it returns the appropriate value of the learning rate.
 Let's define a simple one that sets the learning rate to $\eta = \eta_0 (t + 1)^{-\frac{1}{2}}$.

 ```{.python .input}
 class SquareRootScheduler(object):